 1. Bucharest, Romania.

 Bucharest has a mix of classical architecture of the west and communist-era buildings from the Soviet era.
 It is a fascinating city to wander around.
-Bucharest is one of the cheapest capital cities in Europe and travellers on a budget will see their pound stretch further than most places in Europe.
+Bucharest is one of the cheapest capital cities in Europe and travellers on a budget will see their money stretch further than most places in Europe.
 Food and drinks are affordable and most attraction sites will hardly make a dent in your budget.

 2. Krakow, Poland.